 Adjusted EBITDA amounting to 31.4 million euro (-25% compared to 42.1 million euro in 2022), is calculated before non-recurring costs of 29.2 million euro.
-These non-recurring components include 26.4 million euro - of which 20.2 million euro relating to VAT paid during the year and not refundable and 4.3 million euro relating to VAT paid during the year, of the agreements with the Italian Revenue Agency aimed at settling out-of-court disputes relating to VAT for the 2013-2017 tax periods, a provision of 2.6 million euro on a specific trade receivable position, and 0.2 million euro of charges incurred as part of the management structure reorganisation program started both in Italy and in Spain at the end of 2023 and aimed at structurally reducing the Group's operating costs.
+These non-recurring components include 26.4 million euro - of which 20.2 million euro relating to VAT paid during the year and not refundable and 4.3 million euro relating to VAT paid during the year and for which the refund procedure was activated - of charges incurred by the parent company following the signature, during the year, of the agreements with the Italian Revenue Agency aimed at settling out-of-court disputes relating to VAT for the 2013-2017 tax periods, a provision of 2.6 million euro on a specific trade receivable position, and 0.2 million euro of charges incurred as part of the management structure reorganisation program started both in Italy and in Spain at the end of 2023 and aimed at structurally reducing the Group's operating costs.
 Reduced to 1.30% compared to 1.55% in 2022, the incidence on sales was affected not only by the lower gross profit but also by the increase in personnel costs as a result, mainly, of the recruitment of personnel of 4Side S.r.l. as a result of the aforementioned merger by incorporation.
 Adding to the result for 2022 the Adjusted EBITDA realised by 4Side S.r.l. in the previous year, the reduction would have been -27%.